The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/advanced-guide.md

 Living Shadow's main stat multiplier is calculated differently to the player.
 In particular:

 - The Tank Mastery trait means that tanks have a lower main stat power modifier than other jobs.
-The modifier varies by level, but at level 100, it is `190` for tanks, and `237` for all other roles (making tanks have ~80% lower main stat scaling than other roles).
+The modifier varies by level, but at level 100, it is `190` for tanks, and `237` for all other roles (meaning tanks have ~20% lower main stat scaling than other roles).
 Living Shadow uses the 'other' scaling

 - This means Living Shadow gains more damage scaling (about 25% higher) from strength than normal abilities on Dark Knight